All North Carolinians age 5 and older are eligible to be vaccinated.

 Offers CARES NC funding to individuals who apply and qualify.
 Also, offers a self-sufficiency program to help people with low incomes become independent.

-et up through the National Disability Institute to help people with disabilities and chronic health conditions through the financial difficulties of COVID-19.
+Set up through the National Disability Institute to help people with disabilities and chronic health conditions build financial resilience and navigate through challenging times.

 Customer Service Number: 888-737-0259